-Possible signs of oropharyngeal cancer include a sore throat and a lump in the neck.
+Signs and symptoms of oropharyngeal cancer include a lump in the neck and a sore throat.

-These and other symptoms may be caused by oropharyngeal cancer.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by oropharyngeal cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - A sore throat that does not go away.